igorliodin/portfolio/credit/README.md

 ### Usage

-$ python credit.py
+> $ python credit.py

-The program will prompt for a credit card number to check.
+The program will prompt for a credit card number to check.<br>
-A valid number should result in a credit card type: Visa, MasterCard or AMEX.
+A valid number should result in a message containing credit card type: Visa, MasterCard or AMEX.<br>
 An invalid number results in a corresponding message: "INVALID"